marcteys/unity-hue/README.md

 ## How to use

-* Open the project or import `Unity-Hue.unitypackage` in a existing project
+* Open the project or import `Unity-Hue.unitypackage` in an existing project
 * Import `Hue Bridge.prefab` in your scene
 * Follow Phillips Hue [documentation](http://www.developers.meethue.com/documentation/getting-started) to create an username, put it in the `username` field.
 * Click on `Discover Lights` to instanciate all the lights connected to the bridge in the Unity scene.